ShivamDh/Side-Projects/README.md

 # Side-Projects

-This repo is just a collection of the mini projects I have worked on during my own time.

-The projects have been completed in a variety of languages so feel free to have a look.
+This repo is just a collection of the mini projects I worked on as a beginner software developer on my own time.
+The projects have mostly been completed in C and C++; to view more Python related projects, visit the Python-Projects repository.

 ## Major Projects